google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

     A challenge password []:
     An optional company name []:

-To ensure that the validity of the CSR, run this command:
+To ensure the validity of the CSR, run this command:

     openssl req -text -in www.example.com.csr -noout

-And the response should look like the following:
+And the response should look like this:

     Certificate Request:
         Data: